logpai/loghub-2.0/README.md

   Since these methods are quite different with other log parsers, and they requires a GPU to support efficient parsing, we seperate their environments from other log parsers.
 Please refer to the README file of [LogPPT](benchmark/LogPPT/README.md) or [UniParser](benchmark/UniParser/README.md) to use one-click script to parse and evaluate each log parsers respectively.

-## Acknowledgements
+## 🔥 Citation

-This repository is based on the repositories of the following two papers:
+If you use our benchmark or datasets for research, please cite the following papers:

+- Zhihan Jiang, Jinyang Liu, Junjie Huang, Yichen Li, Yintong Huo, Jiazhen Gu, Zhuangbin Chen, Jieming Zhu, Michael R. Lyu.
+[A Large-scale Evaluation for Log Parsing Techniques: How Far are We?](https://arxiv.org/abs/2308.10828) ISSTA, 2024.

-- [ICSE'19] Jieming Zhu, Shilin He, Jinyang Liu, Pinjia He, Qi Xie, Zibin Zheng, Michael R. Lyu.
-Tools and Benchmarks for Automated Log Parsing.
-International Conference on Software Engineering (ICSE), 2019.
+- Jieming Zhu, Shilin He, Pinjia He, Jinyang Liu, Michael R. Lyu.
+[Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics](https://arxiv.org/abs/2008.06448).
+ISSRE, 2023.

+In addition, if you use the souce code of our benchmark for research, please also cite the following two papers:

-- [ICSE'22] Khan Zanis Ali, Shin Donghwan, Bianculli Domenico, Briand Lionel.
-Guidelines for Assessing the Accuracy of  Log Message Template Identification Techniques.
-International Conference on Software Engineering (ICSE), 2022.
+- Khan Zanis Ali, Shin Donghwan, Bianculli Domenico, Briand Lionel.
+[Guidelines for Assessing the Accuracy of Log Message Template Identification Techniques.](https://dl.acm.org/doi/abs/10.1145/3510003.3510101) ICSE, 2022.

+- Jieming Zhu, Shilin He, Jinyang Liu, Pinjia He, Qi Xie, Zibin Zheng, Michael R. Lyu.
+[Tools and Benchmarks for Automated Log Parsing.](https://arxiv.org/abs/1811.03509) ICSE, 2019.